seanpmaxwell/jet-logger/README.md

 fileLogger.info('Writing to disk now!');
 ```

-> `JetLogger` is a helper export that exposes the available modes and formats.
+> `JetLogger` is a value-object that exposes the available modes and formats.

 <br/><b>***</b><br/>